HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   }
   ```

-- Modify the file `verifiers/foo/src/lib.rs` so that inside function `verify_proof` the native implementation is used; replace:
+- Modify the file `verifiers/foo/src/lib.rs` so that inside function `verify_proof` the native implementation is used.
+Replace:

   ```rust
   foo_verifier::verify((*vk).into(), *proof, *pubs)